 Prioritises the patient's wishes encompassing their beliefs, concerns expectations and needs Knowledge Assessment Methods GMP Domains Recall health needs of particular populations e.g. adolescents / young adults, ethnic minorities and recognise the impact of culture and ethnicity in presentations of physical and psychological conditions MRCP(UK) Part 2, ACAT, CbD 1 Skills Give adequate time for patients to express ideas, concerns and expectations PACES, ACAT, mini- CEX 1, 3, 4 Respond to questions honestly and seek advice if unable to answer PACES, ACAT, CbD, mini-CEX 3 Encourage the health care team to respect the philosophy of patient focussed care ACAT, CbD, mini- CEX, MSF 3 Develop a self-management plan including investigation, treatments and requests / instructions to other healthcare professionals, taking into account any previously expressed wishes in Advance Care Directives (or equivalent) in partnership with the patient and / or their advocate.
-PACES, ACAT, CbD, mini-CEX 1,3 Support patients, parents and carers where relevant to comply with management plans PACES, ACAT, CbD, mini-CEX, PS 3 about sough trage patients to voice their preferences and personal choices their care, actively exploring for example whether they have it health information on line, have undertaken any form of to consumer' medical testing, or purchased pharmaceuticals e.
-PACES, ACAT, mini- CEX, PS 3 Beha viours Suppo ort patient self-management ACAT, CbD, mini- CEX, PS 3 ACAT, CbD, mini- CEX, MSF, PS 3, 4 Be aware of attitudes and perceptions that oneself and others may have of adolescents ACAT, CbD, mini- CEX, PS 3 Level Descriptor 1 Responds honestly and promptly to patient questions but knows when to refer for senior help Recognises the need for disparate approaches to individual patients 2 Recognises more complex situations of communication, accommodates disparate needs and develops strategies to cope 3 3 Deals rapidly with more complex situations, promotes patients self care and ensures all opportunities are outlined 4 Is able to deal with all cases to outline patient self care and to promote the provision of this when it is not readily available
+PACES, ACAT, CbD, mini-CEX 1,3 Support patients, parents and carers where relevant to comply with management plans PACES, ACAT, CbD, mini-CEX, PS 3 about sough urage patients to voice their preferences and personal choices their care, actively exploring for example whether they have at health information on line, have undertaken any form of to consumer' medical testing, or purchased pharmaceuticals e.
+PACES, ACAT, mini- CEX, PS 3 Beha viours Suppo ort patient self-management ACAT, CbD, mini- CEX, PS 3 Recognise the duty of the medical professional to act as patient ACAT, CbD, miniadvocate ACAT, CbD, mini-CEX, MSF, PS 3, 4 vare of attitudes and perceptions that oneself and others may of adolescents ACAT, CbD, mini- CEX, PS 3 Level Level Descriptor 1 Responds honestly and promptly to patient questions but knows when to refer for senior help Recognises the need for disparate approaches to individual patients 2 Recognises more complex situations of communication, accommodates disparate needs and develops strategies to cope 3 Deals rapidly with more complex situations, promotes patients self care and ensures all opportunities are outlined ls able to deal with all cases to outline patient self care and to promote the provision of this when it is not readily available